turchenkoalex/kotlet/README.md

 Kotlet support error handling by providing a way to define error handlers for few types of errors:

 * `routeNotFound`: Invoked when no route matches the request path.
-* `methodNotAllowed`: Invoked when the route matches the request path but does not support the request method.
+* `methodNotFound`: Invoked when the route matches the request path but does not support the request method.
 * `internalServerError`: Invoked when an exception occurs during request processing.

 For overriding default error handling you can implement `kotlet.ErrorsHandler` interface and provide it to